technosophos/Metaphing/README.md

 ## Usage

 ------
 metaphing was written by Matt Butcher (technosophos).
+It is released under an MIT-style license.